diegobajetti/diegobajetti/README.md

 ### Welcome to my GitHub Profile!
 ---
 I'm a dedicated student and aspiring programmer in my first year of university.
 I'm currently in the Computer Science (CO-OP) program at uOttawa and look forward to spending the next 5 years learning and improving as a programmer.
-I have experience working with Python and Java, and I'm self-learning HTML, CSS, and JavaScript.
-I'm actively looking for a CO-OP placement for summer 2021 to finally put my knowledge to practice in the real world.
+I have experience working with Python and Java, and I'm self-learning HTML, CSS, and JS as well as React and Node.js.
+I'm looking forward to begin my first CO-OP work placement this summer to finally put my knowledge to practice in the real world.

 ### Contact Me
 ---